cassiobotaro/poop/head_first_design_patterns/README.md

 ## OO Principles

-- Encapsulate what varies.
+Encapsulate what varies

-- Favor composition over inheritance
+Favor composition over inheritance

-- Program to interfaces, not implementations
+Program to interfaces, not implementations

-- Strive for loosely coupled designs between objects that interact
+Strive for loosely coupled designs between objects that interact

-- Classes should be open for extension but closed for modification
+Classes should be open for extension but closed for modification

-- Depend on abstractions.
-Do not depend on concrete classes.
+Depend on abstractions.
+Do not depend on concrete classes

+Talk only to your friends

 ## OO Patterns